How to Repair a Tent

 After every trip, shake dirt and debris out of your tent and hang it to dry completely before storing it.
 This will prevent mildew and help to keep the waterproofing intact.

-Does your tent have a Broken zipper?
+Does your tent have a broken or sticky zipper?
 See our guide to How to Fix a Zipper on Outdoor Gear.

 Why You Should Trust Us & About the Author